Open the photo you want to edit in the Masking panel, and under Create New Mask, select Subject.

 -

-To add a new mask, click Create New Mask and select the tool you want.
-This way, you can add different masks in the same photo and access them in an organized way.
+To add a new mask, select Create New Mask and select the tool you want.
+This allows you to add and access different masks in the same photo.

 -